ankushsinghal1992/Assignment/README.md

 	4.1 https://<hostname>:<port>/MakeAWish
 		For example:- https://localhost:8443/MakeAWish

 P.S.
-The code is using in-memory database which doesn't require any configuration.
+The code is using in-memory database which doesn't require any configuration change.

 ---------------------------------------------------------------------------------------------------------